CIS-UO/DM2022W/docs/HOWTO-cpu.md

 """
 ```

-We will need the `BitField` class from last week to extract
+We will need the `BitField` class from Lab 7 to extract
 the parts of an instruction word:

 ```python